graphql/dataloader/README.md

 implementation details of the "Ent" framework, a privacy-aware data entity loading and caching layer within web server product code.
 This ultimately became the underpinning for Facebook's GraphQL server implementation and type definitions.

+DataLoader is a simplified version of this original idea implemented in JavaScript for Node.js services.
+DataLoader is often used when implementing a [graphql-js][] service, though it is also broadly useful in other situations.

+This mechanism of batching and caching data requests is certainly not unique to Node.js or JavaScript, it is also the primary motivation for [Haxl](https://github.com/facebook/Haxl), Facebook's data loading library for Haskell.
+More about how Haxl works can be read in this [blog post](https://code.facebook.com/posts/302060973291128/open-sourcing-haxl-a-library-for-haskell/).

-DataLoader is presented in the hope that it may be useful to produce a similar GraphQL underpinning for other systems which use [graphql-js][] along side key-value stores, or at the very least remain a publicly available example of this abstraction.
+DataLoader is provided so that it may be useful not just to build GraphQL services for Node.js but also as a publicly available reference implementation of this concept in the hopes that it can be ported to other languages.
+If you port DataLoader to another language, please open an issue to include a link from this repository.

 ## Getting Started